BACKGROUND

 The Court ordered a Phase III engineering study to identify cost-effective remedial actions that would accelerate the recovery of the Estuary.
 The study and its recommendations were filed with the Court in 2018.
 The Phase III engineering study is available here.

-The parties agreed to a settlement that was generally modeled on the Phase III study’s recommendations.
-The settlement is set forth in a Consent Decree that was submitted to the Court for approval in March 2021.
+The parties agreed to a settlement that was set forth in a Consent Decree that was submitted to the Court for approval in March 2021.
 The Court held a Fairness Hearing in October 2021 to seek public input about whether the proposed Consent Decree was fair and in the public interest.
 In October 2022, the Court approved the Consent Decree and its overall plan for cleanup of mercury pollution in the Estuary.

 Greenfield Environmental Trust Group, Inc. (Greenfield), was appointed as the independent Trustee to manage the two trusts created to clean up and restore the River.